MicrosoftDocs/power-automate-docs/articles/guided-learning/learning-manage-mobile.md

 # Manage flows with the mobile app

-The **Microsoft Flow** web app, available for iOS and Android (Windows coming soon), has much of the same functionality as the web portal.
+The **Microsoft Flow** mobile app, available for iOS and Android (Windows coming soon), has much of the same functionality as the web portal.

 At the bottom of the screen is a **toolbar** where you'll find the app's functions.